nasa/Common-Metadata-Repository/ingest-app/README.md

 ### Response Format

-The response format will be XML if the context type is an XML format, JSON otherwise.
-The response format can be forced to either JSON or XML by setting the Accept header to applicaiton/json or application/xml.
+The response format will be XML if the content type is an XML format, JSON otherwise.
+The response format can be forced to either JSON or XML by setting the Accept header to application/json or application/xml.